wanesty/VidToPSP-ffmpeg/README.md

-# pspvidconv
+# VidToPSP-ffmpeg

 ### Shell script to convert video to a format readable by the PSP and create a thumbnail for the PSP's video tab.

-Works on Linux and should also work on MacOS(untested)
+Works on Linux and most likely MacOS

 Script require **FFmpeg** installed to work